Ogden Central station: History

+With the opening of the Ogden Express on August 20, 2023, the official name of the station was changed from the Ogden Intermodal Transit Center to Ogden Central Station.

+Services

 FrontRunner

 On weekdays the FrontRunner has about twenty-three round trips between Ogden and Provo (through Salt Lake City) and about five more round trips between Ogden and Downtown Salt Lake City.
-On Saturdays there are only nineteen round trips between Ogden and Provo.
+On Saturdays, there are only nineteen round trips between Ogden and Provo.
 Trains run hourly from about 4:30 am to just after midnight on weekdays (with additional half-hour runs for the morning and evening commutes).
 Saturdays have hourly runs from about 6:00 am to 2:30 am Sunday morning.

 Ogden Express

-The Ogden Express is an under construction bus rapid transit line that will connect the Ogden Transit Center with Weber State University and McKay-Dee Hospital.
-It is anticipated to be competed and begin service in 2023.
+The Ogden Express (OGX) is a bus rapid transit line that connects the station with the McKay-Dee Hospital via Weber State University.
+It began service on August 20, 2023.

+Utah Transit Authority Bus

+The Utah Transit Authority operates several bus routes from the bus bays at the station.
+As of Change Day, August 20, 2023, they include: 455, 470, 473, 601, 604, 613, F618, F620, 630, 674, and 675.

+Long-distance bus services

+Greyhound Lines stops at Ogden Central Station on its route between Boise, Idaho and Salt Lake City.

+Local bus company Le Bus operates the Fun Bus between West Wendover, Nevada and the Salt Lake City area also stops at Ogden Central Station.

+Future plans

+UTA and the Wasatch Front Regional Council (WFRC) have outlined a number of plans that directly or indirectly involve the Ogden Intermodal Transit Center.
+Among these projects are the following: